oracle-samples/oltrain/README.md

 ### Support or Contact

 Having trouble with these pages?
-Contact <mailto:craig.mcbride@oracle.com> I'll help you sort it out.
+Contact [craig.mcbride@oracle.com](mailto:craig.mcbride@oracle.com) and I'll help you sort it out.

 # License